lizmat/raku-all-modules/github/kuerbis/Term-Choose-Util-p6/README.md

 This function lets you choose/compose a number (unsigned integer) which is returned.

 The fist argument - "digits" - is an integer and determines the range of the available numbers.
 For example setting the first argument to 6 would offer a range from 0 to 999999.
-If not set it defaults to `7`.
+If not set, it defaults to `7`.

 The available options: